Menu ☰

 MISSING SOLDIER

 Pte.
-W. E. Adams, attached to the Machine Gun Section of the King's Liverpool Regiment has been missing since April 23.Any news concerning him will be gratefully recieved by Mrs Thomas Adams, of 80 Upper Pitt-st., Liverpool.
+W. E. Adams, attached to the Machine Gun Section of the King's Liverpool Regiment has been missing since April 23.Any news concerning him will be gratefully received by Mrs Thomas Adams, of 80 Upper Pitt-st., Liverpool.

 William's body was not recovered from the battlefield or was subsequently lost as his name is recorded on the Arras Memorial in France.